-The first is the group which states that iodine is dangerous for thyroid patients and should be avoided at all costs.
+The first is the group that states that iodine is dangerous for thyroid patients and should be avoided at all costs.

-In reality, the truth is somewhere in the middle but leans more towards the side which states that iodine is required.
+In reality, the truth is somewhere in the middle but leans more toward the side that states that iodine is required.

 Iodine is absolutely required and it’s something that many thyroid patients are deficient in, there is no question about that.